GingerNinja23/ipop-documentation/Running-SocialVPN-on-Windows-7.md

 1. Run SocialVPN on another machine using same credentials and they will connect with each other.

-   By default, addresses are assigned dynamically on a round-robin fashion.
-Alternatively, you can assign addresses for your peers yourself through an additional configuration file.
-Please refer to our [[FAQs|FAQs]] for details.

 ### Close SocialVPN software
 1. Close two console windows.